Fecony/vuetty-kanban-vue-web/README.md

 ## Deployment

-Application is deployed to Netlify
+Application is deployed to Netlify.
+In Order to add/update environment variables go to Project dashboard.
 Deploys from `master` are published automatically.

 ## Built With